LegionAnkit/LegionAnkit/README.md

 ## Hi there 👋

 My name is Ankit Pandey.
-I love to tinker with topics related to Web development, robust backend structures, Machine Learning and web deployed apps.
+I love to tinker with topics related to Java Web Applications, robust backend structures, database structures and development life-cycle.
 Curiosity and adventure from these things are the driving force for my workspace and life.
 I like to work on exciting projects which expands my domain through knowledge and progressive level of work.

 ## I’m currently working on 💻

-Backend structures, Machine learning projects.
-Im always open to work on web apps and web development based projects too, but right now im focusing on Machine learning and Deep leanrng projects 😃.
+Springboot and java based applications.
+Im always open to work on web apps and web development based projects too, but right now im focusing on full development life-cycle😃.

-## I’m currently learning 📚 👨‍🎓

-- Frontend and Server based language (React, Dart and Node.js)
-- Cloud and web services

 ## How to reach me:📫